 - Find your competitors

-Data in these reports is based on major shopping center data from the Directory of Major Malls (DMM), Inc., traffic data from Kalibrate and business locations and business summary data from Infogroup.
+Data in these reports is based on traffic data from Kalibrate and business locations and business summary data from Infogroup.

 Data on the Business Locations report is based on the business whose location falls within the area of study.
 Total Sales, Total Daytime Business Population, Total Number of Businesses, and the Daytime Business (pop)/Residential Ratio are calculated using the collection of business points that fall within the area of study.